 Adult Programming

 We believe in a reciprocal relationship between community and skill building, finding that community enriches the adoption of new skills and skills enrich community.
 Whether you join us for a single workshop or one of our extended earth skills programs, we welcome you into our community and hope you will take what you have learned back to yours.
-AND WE ARE HIRING!

 Double the fun.
 Bring a friend and you each get $25 off your workshop enrollment!